 We all worry about being ripped off, and it's easy to become very worried about it, considering how many stories of scams, cons and rogue traders you see in the media every day.
 The good news is that technology is now helping everyone, from individuals to business owners, protect themselves and their money.
 Using audio recording bugs, you can now arm yourself with evidence to use against fraudsters, con artists and overly pushy salespeople, with which you can hopefully get your money back.

 After all, how many times have you wished you could listen back to the conversation when an agreement with a service provider has been unclear, or you've agreed to buy something over the phone, and you're hazy about the details?
 Using call and audio recording, now you can.

 Rogue tradespeople are on the phone

 Some people understandably find it a bit nerve-wracking to deal with tradespeople they havent met before over the phone.
-This person has expert knowledge that you lack, and you may not have any idea how much a job is supposed to cost.
-Due to this, it wouldnt be too difficult for an unscrupulous tradesperson to overcharge, mislead or deliberately deceive you, and often this may happen over the phone.
+This person has expert knowledge that you lack, and you may not know how much a job should cost.
+Due to this, it wouldn't be too difficult for an unscrupulous tradesperson to overcharge, mislead or deliberately deceive you, and often this may happen over the phone.
 If a tradesperson goes back on their word or demands a different price, you have nothing in writing to argue your case.
-This is when call recording can come in very handy, as it can help you prove:
+This is when call recording can come in very handy, as it can help you prove the following:

 Evidence of a phone conversation with a tradesperson can also be used in case of dispute over the quality of the work.
-If youre unfortunate enough to encounter a rogue tradesperson who virtually ruins your property, and they go silent or claim no knowledge of taking on the job, you have the evidence to potentially prosecute them and claim compensation for any damage.
+Suppose you're unfortunate enough to encounter a rogue tradesperson who virtually ruins your property, and they go silent or claim no knowledge of taking on the job.
+In that case, you have the evidence to prosecute them and claim compensation for any damage potentially.